 1. Webinars for Consulting Services

 Hiring a consultant for your business can be a costly commitment.
+Since you're hoping to work with a seasoned professional who understands the ups and downs of success, the upfront payment will be very steep.
+When you consider the possibility that you'll need to pay for their time as well, this price can even go up substantially.
 Instead of undergoing that cost, paying for a webinar seems like a better option.
 Most consulting webinars usually last for a period of 6 to 8 weeks where they provide in-depth weekly courses in specific niches.
-In addition, they offer Q&A segments.
-This is vital as you will undertake the webinar and evaluate yourself with these questions.
+In addition, they offer Q&A segments which are vital as you will most likely have to evaluate your business yourself after the webinar.
+Regardless, the option is significantly cheaper than hiring a professional consultant and as long as you do your best to learn all of the insights that are presented, you can probably come out of it with a pretty sound business plan to move you forward.

 2. Webinars for Make Money Online (MMO) Guidance

-Many viewers usually opt to pay for webinars that teach them the ins and outs on making money online or the current strategies and tactics on how to profit from the latest trends on the Web.
-When you want to start an e-commerce platform, improve certain aspects of your website or optimize your sales and marketing campaigns for any other online business.
+Many viewers usually opt to pay for webinars that teach them the ins and outs of making money online or the current strategies and tactics on how to profit from the latest trends on the Web.
+When you want to start an e-commerce platform, you may have to improve certain aspects of your website or optimize your sales and marketing campaigns for online business before you can succeed.
 More often than not, signing up for a paid webinar is usually a much better option than trying to learn these things on your own.
 After all, there are lots of misinformed materials out there today and these could make you waste a lot of your valuable time and money, especially if you don’t have significant expertise in relevant subject areas.
+And if it's not that, it's easy to be overwhelmed just by the sheer amount of material out there.
+For strategies and tactics like the ones being mentioned, there is rarely ever one school of thought or method for learning properly.
+But many instructors and content out there market themselves as the best or only way to learn.
+How is an average consumer supposed to choose?
+At least with paid webinars, the content is already laid out in front of you; all you have to do is grasp it.
+And if you do your research properly and do thorough background checks on the presenters, you can be guaranteed that the content is superb as well.

 3. Webinars for Technical Training Sessions